How to Rotate Layers in Adobe Photoshop

 This will preserve the original vector layer if you happen to go back and make changes later.

-To rasterize a layer in photoshop, here are the few steps that will guide you.
+To rasterize a layer in Photoshop, here are a few steps that will guide you:

-• Start by pressing on the “F7” Key to display the Photoshop Layers panel.
+• Start by pressing the “F7” key to display the Photoshop Layers panel.

 • Then tap a vector layer in the Layers panel.